Hyperb0t/path-tracer/Readme.md

 ``` java -jar target/path-tracer-1.0.jar```
 ### Run parameters
 ```
---output, -o 	 default output.hdr output filename
---ip, -i 	 default localhost
-address of Renderer to connect to in Scene mode --scene, -s 	 default models/cornell_box.obj path to scene obj file
---port, -p 	 default 50051
-port for Renderer mode to listen or Scene mode to connect to --help, -h 	 default false display this help message
 --mode, -m 	 default Standalone one of: Standalone, Scene, Renderer
+--algorithm, -a 	 default PT
+Rendering algorith for standalone or renderer mode, one of: pt, ptopfd --ip, -i 	 default localhost address of Renderer to connect to in Scene mode --port, -p 	 default 50051 port for Renderer mode to listen or Scene mode to connect to --output, -o 	 default output.hdr output filename
+--help, -h 	 default false
+display this help message
+--scene, -s 	 default models/cornell_box.obj path to scene obj file
 ```